Connect with us on X Connect with us on Facebook Read our most recent blog Watch us on YouTube Connect with us on Instagram

 MLGW is supporting the Electric Vehicle EVolution!

-While the leading EV brand makes up 55% of local EV registrations, Shelby Countians have purchased models from 36 different manufacturers, so you’ll see a variety of electric vehicles on local roadways.
-New and used EVs are available in a range of price points to meet diverse buyer needs.
+have purchased models from 39 different brands, so you’ll see a variety of electric vehicles on local roadways.
+New and used EVs are available at price points to meet a wide range of buyer budgets.
 These are all signs that EVs have arrived as major players in the automotive market, with sales expected to skyrocket this decade.

 To achieve that goal, DET members are focusing on initial obstacles such as consumer awareness of EV benefits and charging infrastructure availability.
 The following bullets summarize key activities by MLGW, TVA, DET and other organizations.